 Vacuum or sweep last to catch all the dust and debris that’s fallen during the cleaning process.
 Start with carpets and rugs, then move to hard surfaces.
 If needed, mop your floors using a disinfectant to finish off your routine with a hygienic flourish.

-Pro tip: Always vacuum before you mop — it keeps large particles from scratching your floors or getting stuck in your mop.
+Pro tip: Always vacuum before you mop, it will keep large particles from scratching your hardwood floors or getting stuck in your mop.

-This guide isn’t just about scrubbing and dusting.
-It’s about building a routine that fits into your life—without stress or burnout.
+This cleaning guide isn’t just about scrubbing and dusting.
+It’s a routine that fits into your life, without stress or burnout.
 As the study shows, only 1 in 6 Canadians actually cleans their house five times a week. (source).

-For some extra help, you can take a look at the Mesh Maids Cleaning Checklist.
-This should give you a better idea of how and what needs to be cleaned.
+For some extra help, you can take a look at the Mesh Maids cleaning checklist.
+This will give you a better idea of how and what needs to be cleaned.

 Why the Order of Cleaning Matters